 Meatballs can be a lot of work to make, but these oven baked meatballs make this family friendly dinner get to the table faster and boy are they a real crowd pleaser!

 Feeding a crowd is what I do whenever we have family come over.
 It’s a Persian thing.
 My kids are blessed to have their cousins as best friends.
 And of course, everyone is in your personal business!

 I am picky about meatballs, from their flavor and what’s hidden inside of them.
 I have made them over and over, changing the recipe each time, until I get it right.
-I used to fry them in a pan, but that took way too long.
-Now I bake them in oven, which is less work for me and the faster it gets on the table!
+These baked meatballs are now a family favorite and a permanent fixture in our dinner rotation.

 I have made all beef meatballs and turkey meatballs.
 I’ve mixed beef with pork and even tried ground chicken.
 I found the best flavor combination for Italian-style meatballs is combination of ground beef (80/20) and Italian sausage.

 Meatballs are traditionally fried up in a pan, but that took way too long.
 Now I bake them in oven, which is way less work for me and it gets to the table much faster!

 These beauties are great as an appetizer, mixed with pasta or stuffed in french bread for a delicious meatball sandwich.
 I have doubled the recipe for those times I have family coming over.
 It’s oh so easy!

 This recipe for baked meatballs is not only easy, but it also budget friendly.
 Whenever I find ground beef or sausage on sale, I stock up and keep them in the freezer until I’m ready to cook!